MJRaei/CrystaLenz/README.md

 - Materials Project and `pymatgen` for structures and diffraction simulation.
 - Plotly for interactive and static plotting.
 - Google ADK for the agent orchestration runtime.
+- Meta FAISS for vector similarity search.
+- OpenAI for embedding generation.